-Jessica Mesman Griffith is a widely published writer whose work has been noted in Best American Essays.
-Her memoir, Love and Salt: A Spiritual Friendship in Letters, co-authored with Amy Andrews, won the 2014 Christopher Award for “literature that affirms the highest values of the human spirit.”
-She is also the author of Strange Journey (2017, Loyola Press), Grace Filled Days (2016, Loyola Press) and a co-author of Daily Inspiration for Women (2014, Loyola Press).
-She’s currently at work on a second memoir of her Catholic girlhood in southern Louisiana, called Eden Isles.
+Jessica Mesman is a widely published writer whose work has been noted in Best American Essays.
+Her first book, Love and Salt: A Spiritual Friendship in Letters, co-authored with Amy Andrews Alznauer, won the 2014 Christopher Award for “literature that affirms the highest values of the human spirit.”
+She is also the author of Strange Journey (2017).
+Currently her work is taking her deeper into ecology, horror, and folk religion.

 Jessica has an MFA in creative writing from the University of Pittsburgh.
 She was then one of ten scholars selected by Patricia Hampl to complete a post-graduate Fellowship in the Erasmus Institute for Spiritual Autobiography at the University of Notre Dame.